-Once children are in school, the next challenge is to ensure that they are actually learning to read, write and count, and acquire the life skills they will need to become productive members of society.
+Once children are in school, the next challenge is to ensure that they are learning to read, write and count, and acquire the skills they will need to become productive members of society.

 Since 2000 significant gains have been achieved in access to primary education globally, however, the quality of learning remains a major challenge.

 According to UNESCO, an estimated 250 million children either don’t make it to grade 4 or reach grade 4 without basic skills in reading, writing and math.

 Factors such as poverty and extreme inequality put children at greater risk of not learning the basics.
 Living in rural areas or in remote parts of a country also reinforces disadvantages.